 The use of monochrome colors further enhances the emotional impact of the source color and also creates elegance.
 Minimal designs benefit from monochrome color palettes.
 Note also that monochrome websites are low contrast.

 This describes the use of colors with similar chroma or tint values.
 In the example of Bliss, harmony was created by the consistent use of pastel tones.

 The Adobe Color Wheel has become something of a classic and is still one of my favorite tools for creating color palettes.

 A new feature allows you to check your color scheme to see if it will still be displayed with enough contrast for users who suffer from color blindness.

 - Eggradients provides a range of inspiration for gradients and the CSS styles to go with them.

-- Khroma is an AI based browser application that learns which colors say something special to you and creates corresponding combinations.
-I definitely recommend this tool for quick inspiration on colors and combinations.
+- Khroma is an AI-based browser application that learns which colours you particularly like and creates corresponding combinations.
+Definitely recommended as a quick inspiration for colours and combinations.

-- Coolors is a platform where you can get inspired and create your own color palettes.
+- Coolors is a platform where you can get inspired and create your own colour palettes.
 It also offers extensions for Chrome and Adobe.

 Colourco works in a similar way to Adobe Color Wheel.
-You can set the principle according to which your color palette should be created.
-You can then test and create color combinations simply by hovering.
-Your combination can be downloaded as a Sass stylesheet or .png.
+You can set the principle according to which your colour palette is to be created.
+By simply hovering, you can then test and create colour combinations.
+You can download your selection as a Sass stylesheet or .png.